 TIMING AND DEADLINES: The USAO-SDTX is now accepting internship applications for Fall Semester 2021.
 The application deadline is May 5, 2021.
 Fall interns may begin work as early as August, and internships end by early December.

 HOW TO APPLY: To apply, applicants must send a cover letter, resume, short writing sample (10 pages maximum) and unofficial school transcript to firstname.lastname@example.org.
 No hard copy or faxed applications will be accepted.
 Late or incomplete applications will not be considered.

 Houston, Texas 77002

 BACKGROUND INVESTIGATION: Internship offers are conditioned on the successful completion of a background investigation.
 Applicants who are tentatively selected for internships with our office will undergo an investigation by the Office of Personnel Management (OPM).
-This investigation will address a variety of areas, including (among other things) credit history, drug usage, arrests, and mental health treatment.
+This investigation will address a variety of areas, including (among other things) credit history, drug usage, arrests and mental health treatment.
 Applicants who may have issues in these areas must be prepared to provide supporting documentation as part of the pre-investigation process showing that all matters have been resolved.
 The completion of the background investigation can sometimes take several months.
-The forms used in the background investigation is are listed HERE.
+The forms used in the background investigation are listed HERE.

 COMMITMENT TO EQUAL OPPORTUNITY: Our office is committed to equal employment opportunity.
 We are likewise committed to equal employment opportunity without discrimination based on race, sex, religion, national origin, sexual orientation, disability, or status as a veteran.
 Additional information regarding the Department of Justice’s commitment to diversity is available HERE